openplans/shareabouts/doc/HEROKU_BUTTON.md

 Scroll to the end and click "Deploy".

 Wait while Shareabouts is configured.
+This can take a while.

 ### View your live map!
-Once your Shareabouts is set up, follow the link to see your live app.
+Once your Shareabouts is set up, you'll see "Your app was successfully deployed."

+Click _View it_ to see your map.
 Congratulations!

 ## Change the admin password